Archanian/email-router/README.md

 Performance & HA (Autoscaling w/ Kubernetes)
 ---------------------------
 - Kubernetes makes it easy to scale and distribute services according to our needs
+- By configuring the number of replicas to a sufficiently high value, and by configuring Kubernetes to distribute our pods across the cluster, we provide redundancy via multiple replicas across multiple host nodes.
+Additionally our cluster nodes can be distributed across multiple availability zones, giving us protection against data center failure.
 - By using HorizontalPodAutoscaler and k8s metrics API we can configure our service deployment to add/remove replicas based on message queue length (or other metrics ie. CPU utilization) - see example below.
-- By setting the minReplicas count to a sufficiently high value, and by configuring Kubernetes to distribute our pods across the cluster, we provide redundancy via multiple replicas across multiple host nodes.
-Additionally our cluster nodes can be distributed across multiple availability zones, giving us protection against data center failure.

 HPA configuration:
 ---------------------------